 When you visit the Maritime Museum, you get to explore 11 historic ships including the Berkeley Ferryboat, the USS Dolphin Submarine, Medea Steam Yacht and B-39 Submarine.
 For an additional small fee you can also take a guided 45-minute boat tour of the bay area.
 It was definitely worth the price!

-What makes the Star of India is she is the world’s oldest, active sailing ship, beginning her life in the Isle of Man in 1863.
+What makes the Star of India so unique is she is the world’s oldest, active sailing ship, beginning her life in the Isle of Man in 1863.
 She was built during an experimental period of iron ships, during a time when most ships were made out of wood.

 The Star of India began a rough sailing career with two near-disastrous voyages to India.
 The first trip she suffered a collision with a mutiny and the second trip she was caught in a cyclone.